sam-kmn/sam-kmn/README.md

 # Hi, I’m Sam! 😀

 ### My name is Samuel Kamiński
->I am a 22 years old, self-taught, beginner frontend developer from Poland 🇵🇱.
+I am a 22 years old, self-taught, beginner front-end developer from Poland 🇵🇱.
->
+Programming is my main hobby which I have been progressively developing for months.
-> So far I have no professional experience in programming, however coding is my main and favourite hobby.
-> I am looking forward to good collaboration in the future!
+So far I have no professional experience in programming, however I am looking forward to good collaboration in the future!

 #### __More about me__
 - 📖 Currently learning `React`